What Is a Parlay in Sports Betting? Definition, Examples

 Icon Sportswire/Getty.
 Pictured: Patrick Mahomes (Chiefs)

 A parlay is a wager type in which two or more bets are linked together to create one bet with a greater payout.
-But all the selections must win for the bet to cash.
+But all the selections must win for the bet to win.